salem-karim/MTCG/Documentation/DOCUMENTATION.md

 ## Unit Tests

+The Libraries JUNIT 5 and Mockito were used to write the Unit Tests.

 - Started with testing the server’s core functionality:
   - Tested the server, router, and `UserService`.
 - Focused on Controller Methods as Services had similar structures.